weg-li/weg-li/readme.md

 These are used to let users authenticate with the different providers.
 Learn how to create your own keys: [GitHub](https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app), [Twitter](https://developer.twitter.com/en/docs/apps/overview), [Google](https://developers.google.com/identity/sign-in/web/sign-in).

-In addition, weg-li uses Google Cloud Storage for storing uploaded data and Google Cloud Vision to read license plates and determine car makes and colors.
+In addition, weg.li uses Google Cloud Storage for storing uploaded data and Google Cloud Vision to read license plates and determine car makes and colors.
 You will need to [create a Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and set up the required API access for *Google Cloud Storage* and *Google Cloud Vision*.
 Be aware that you might be billed for Google Cloud usage.
 Please refer to the Google Cloud documentation, and set the following environment variables accordingly:

 ```bash
 GOOGLE_CLOUD_PROJECT=google-cloud-project-id